-The regulations enable the Secretary of State to designate a person where there are reasonable grounds to suspect that that person meets the definition of an 'involved person' in the context of corruption.
+The regulations enable the Secretary of State to designate a person (for the purpose of one or both of the asset freeze and immigration sanctions) where there are reasonable grounds to suspect that that person meets the definition of an 'involved person' in the context of corruption.
 This includes a corporate that is owned or controlled by such a person.
 To meet this definition, a person must be involved in serious corruption and the scope of this involvement is drawn very widely, and encompasses engaging in, supporting or profiting from bribery or the misappropriation of property.
 It also includes the concealment or transfer of the profits of such activity.
+A much wider range of activity than that contemplated by the UKBA would bring an involved person within the scope of the regulations.
+As at 8 December 2023, 39 individuals have been designated under the regime.